-4. The following page shows the workspace selection field.
+4. Click Next button and the following page shows the workspace selection field.
 Use the default workspace and click Finish to checkout the Event Process.

 The Event Processes will be checked out.
-Refresh the Event Process Repository node to see the newly checked out Event Process, as shown in Figure 10.
+Refresh the Event Process Repository node to see the newly checked out Event Process, as shown in Figure 11.

-Figure 10: Refreshing Event Process node.
+Figure 11: Refreshing Event Process node